 “I once saw a film on the life of John McCormack, the great Irish tenor,” Morrison stated to critic Ralph Gleason three years after the release of Astral Weeks.
 “In the film, McCormack played himself.
-During one portion of the film, McCormack explains to his accompanist that the element necessary to mark the important voice off from the other good ones was very specific.
+During one portion of the film, McCormack explains to his accompanist that the elements necessary to mark the important voice off from the other good ones were very specific.
 ‘You have to have,’ he said, ‘the yarrrragh in your voice.’”

-After just one listening of Astral Weeks, it is obvious that Morrison has the yarrrragh.
+After just one listening of Astral Weeks, it is obvious that Morrison has the yarrrragh here.